Oxycodone sustained-release tabletsPronunciation

 - if you are taking any prescription or nonprescription medicine, herbal preparation, or dietary supplement

-- if you have allergies to medicines, especially other narcotic pain medicines (eg, morphine, hydromorphone); foods; or other substances
+- if you have allergies to medicines, especially other narcotic pain relievers (eg, morphine, hydromorphone); foods; or other substances

-- if you have severe drowsiness, a recent head injury, increased pressure in the brain, growths in the brain (eg, tumors, lesions), or a history of seizures
+- if you have a history of recent head injury, increased pressure in the brain, growths in the brain (eg, tumors, lesions), or seizures

-- if you have difficulty swallowing, constipation, low blood pressure, dehydration, low blood volume, poor health, or stomach pain
+- if you have difficulty swallowing, severe drowsiness, constipation, low blood oxygen levels, high blood carbon dioxide levels, low blood volume, inflammation of the pancreas, a certain type of severe or persistent diarrhea (pseudomembranous colitis), or stomach pain

-- if you or a member of your family has a history of mood or mental problems (eg, depression), or alcohol or other substance abuse or dependence
+- if a member of your family has a history of mental or mood problems or drug or alcohol abuse

 Some MEDICINES MAY INTERACT with oxycodone sustained-release tablets.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Carbamazepine, phenytoin, or rifamycins (eg, rifampin) because they may decrease oxycodone sustained-release tablets's effectiveness
+- Carbamazepine, mixed narcotic agonists/antagonists (eg, buprenorphine, butorphanol, pentazocine), naltrexone, phenytoin, or rifamycins (eg, rifampin) because they may decrease oxycodone sustained-release tablets's effectiveness

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if oxycodone sustained-release tablets may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.